mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 </figure>

+Note that gaussian distributions with fixed variance are not the only possible distribution we can use.
+This is just an easy-to-understand example.
+Real VAEs tend to use more complicated distributions (see [here](../../../08/03/nvae/)), but the idea remains the same: let the network output some distribution that works as a training signal instead of using a single point.

 ### How to approximate the log-likelihood

 This takes care of the problem of the training signal, but we still need to solve a more important issue.
 How do we approximate the log-likelihood?
 A natural answer would be by sampling the generator, however that's not a good idea.